stfc/PSyclone/doc/user_guide/getting_going.rst

-    For more information about using ``pip`` or encapsulating the installation in its own ``virtual environment`` we recomment reading the `Python Packaging User Guide <https://packaging.python.org/en/latest/tutorials/installing-packages/>`_.
+    For more information about using ``pip`` or encapsulating the installation in its own ``virtual environment`` we recommend reading the `Python Packaging User Guide <https://packaging.python.org/en/latest/tutorials/installing-packages/>`_.

-  .. tab:: from Spack
+  .. tab:: From Spack:

     To install psyclone to your loaded Spack installation use: